© 2025 KPCW

 Alford said they have not filed a report with police as they hope to find the sign through “grassroots” efforts.

-Park City Municipal is aware of the situation and has reached out to PJ Builders, per a spokesperson.
+Park City Municipal is aware of the situation and has reached out to PJ Builders.